Artooditu/TMT_CHOW_CB19-GATE-CONTROL-SYSTEM/README.md

 Removing my TMT CHOW remote gate control, because it connects to an external server (security risk).
 Intergrate RS323 via ESP32 with MQTT > Homeassistant

+Step 0: History of the project:
+RPJacobs did the investigation and found out that TMT-Chow module and Mainboard uses unencrytpted unauthenticated text based commands on a serial.
+My rewrite will only focus on the remote operation and status read.

 Step 1:
 Open the TMT module